emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 	::

+                # Fetch the latest verison of the emsdk script (only if you used git clone to install)
+		git pull

-		# Fetch the latest registry of available tools.
+		# Fetch the latest registry of available tools. (use `./emsdk update` if you did NOT use git to install)
-		./emsdk update
+		./emsdk update-tags

 		# Download and install the latest SDK tools.
 		./emsdk install latest